 In December 2015, over 190 countries, including the United States, reached an agreement to reduce global greenhouse gas emissions (the "Paris Agreement").
 The Paris Agreement entered into force in November 2016 after more than 70 nations, including the United States, ratified or otherwise indicated their intent to be bound by the agreement.
 In November 2019, the United States formally initiated the process for withdrawing from the Paris Agreement and the withdrawal was effective November 4, 2020.
-President Joe Biden has stated that he intends to rejoin the Paris Agreement.
-The terms on which the United States will re-enter the Paris Agreement are uncertain at this time.
-However, after rejoining the United States will likely need to submit updated emission reduction targets.
+Effective February 2021, the United States has rejoined the Paris Agreement.
 To the extent that the United States implements this agreement or imposes other climate change regulations on the oil and natural gas industry, or that investors insist on compliance regardless of legal requirements, it could have an adverse effect on our business.

-The energy business has benefited from the Trump Administration's de-regulatory push.
+The energy business has benefited from the Trump administration's de-regulatory push.
 The Biden administration is expected to aggressively seek to regulate the energy industry and seek to eliminate in time the use of fossil fuels.
 This regulatory push will be magnified as the Democrats also control both houses of Congress.
 Should environmental laws and regulations, or their interpretation or enforcement, become more stringent, our costs, or the costs of our customers, could increase, which may have a material adverse effect on us.